 FREEChildren 4 and under

 Admission is FREE to Museums West & American Association of Museum Members.
-Military discounts available for tickets purchased upon arrival at Museum.
+Military and local discounts available for tickets purchased upon arrival at Museum.
 Tickets are available for purchase on arrival at the Museum or in advance online.

 For free visits, guest passes, shop and restaurant discounts and other perks, consider becoming a Museum Member, starting at only $50.